-Brian Russ Law, Inc. is a United States trademark legal firm fixated on helping businesses build and protect their brands.
-We get the need to distinguish your brand from your competition.
-A small business owner and serial entrepreneur, attorney Brian recognizes the struggles of small business owners and how securing brand protection is critical when setting your business apart from the competition.
-Brian works with corporations throughout the United States of America work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal support in Auburn, Indiana, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark legal firm fixated on helping companies build and protect their brands.
+We understand the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian understands the difficulties of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with corporations across the USA work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal guidance in Auburn, Indiana, then you’ve come to the right place.

 Auburn’s Trademark Attorney